 CWM powers enterprise agility

 Collaborative work management tools are a powerful enabler of enterprise agility, as these examples have demonstrated.
 And when your enterprise is agile, you’re better able to both compete and clobber the competition.
 Wrike is a leading CWM tool, with more than 18,000 customers worldwide.
-Wrike powers leading brands, including Stitch Fix, Airbnb, OSF Healthcare, Esurance, Google, Hootsuite, Tiffany & Co., L’Oreal, and more.
+Wrike powers leading brands, including Airbnb, OSF Healthcare, Esurance, Google, Hootsuite, Tiffany & Co., L’Oreal, and more.
 Wrike goes beyond productivity to help teams effectively shift priorities, communicate changes, and achieve organizational alignment quickly and effectively.
 Sign up for a free 14-day trial to see how Wrike can enable your organization’s agility.